pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides-dzslides.md

 ![Screenshot of another DZSlides slide](../img/slides-dzslides-images.png)

-When Pandoc renders the image, it is scaled to a percentage of the container where it resides (the slide, for example).
+When Pandoc renders the image, it is scaled to a percentage of the container where it resides (the slide, in most cases).
 The alt text is used for a caption.

 ## Creating the presentation